wildjo/theinterurbanist/pages/about.md

 ---
 title: About The Interurbanist
-date: 2025-08-21
+permalink: /about/
 ---

-A resident-run information clearinghouse for the SHAG Interurban community.
-Longform stories for context, shortform bulletins for day-to-day living.
-No pop-ups, no logins, just news you can use.
+**The Interurbanist** is a resident-run information clearinghouse for the SHAG Interurban community.
+We publish longer stories for context and short, practical notices for everyday life.
+No logins, no pop-ups, just useful news and neighbor voices.

+We prioritize accessibility: large type, simple navigation, and printable pages.
+If you need help contributing a story, see our **[Submissions](/submissions/)** page.